The simplest definition of "Gold Open Access" is open access delivered by journals, with the removal - at minimum - of price barriers to access.

 The most important tool for identifying open access journals is the Directory of Open Access Journals (DOAJ), which currently includes over 10,600 journals from over 130 countries.
 All of the titles in the DOAJ are included in the Cheng Library's periodicals directory, and all articles from DOAJ titles indexed in our research databases are accessible through links from the article citations.

-The Office of the Provost and Senior Vice President for Academic Affairs, in collaboration with the Cheng Library, is launching a pilot program to support faculty publication in Open Access journals.
+The Office of the Provost and Senior Vice President for Academic Affairs, in collaboration with the Cheng Library, administers a program to support faculty publication in Open Access journals.
 Please see this application form for more details.